garylirocks/quickrefs/docker.markdown

   - `docker secret rm`;
   - `--secret` flag for `docker service create`;
   - `--secret-add` and `--secret-rm` flags for `docker service update`;

+**Secrets are persistent, they still exists after you restart docker daemon**

 ### Example: Use secrets with a WordPress service